5 Essential Tips For Walking The Camino in Autumn

 Tip 2: Plan for the weather

-Look, I’d love to be able to tell you that your autumn Camino will be nothing but blue skies and crunchy yellow leaves.
-But unfortunately, as we all know, the CAMINO weather is too unpredictable to make those kinds of promises.
+I’d love to tell you that your autumn Camino will be filled with blue skies and crunchy yellow leaves.
+Unfortunately, as we all know, the Camino weather is too unpredictable to make those promises.

 hike, map, orientation-1312226.jpg